ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/openapi.md

     bal openapi -i hello.yaml
 ```

 This will generate a Ballerina service and client stub for the `hello.yaml` OpenAPI contract named `hello-service` and client named `hello-client`.
 The above command can be run from anywhere on the execution path.
-It is not mandatory to run it from inside the Ballerina project.
+It is not mandatory to run it from within a Ballerina project.

 Output: